Part 2: Stages of Bills - the general rules

 Adjournment to a later day

-2.83 If the debate on the motion to pass the Bill is scheduled to take place later in the same day as the day on which Stage 3 amendments are disposed of, the member in charge (or, in the case of a non-Government Bill, the member in charge or a Minister, if any, with general responsibility for the subject matter of the Bill) may move a motion, “That further Stage 3 consideration of the [short title] Bill be adjourned to [date]/a later day”.
+2.85 If the debate on the motion to pass the Bill is scheduled to take place later on the same day as the day on which Stage 3 amendments are disposed of, the member in charge (or, in the case of a non-Government Bill, the member in charge or a Minister, if any, with general responsibility for the subject matter of the Bill) may move a motion, “That further Stage 3 consideration of the [short title] Bill be adjourned to [date]/a later day”.
 The motion may, but need not, name a specific day.
-This motion, which must be moved immediately after the last amendment is disposed of, may be moved without notice and cannot be amended or debated – so the question is put on it straight away.
+This motion, which must be moved immediately after the Presiding Officer’s statement on protected subject-matter has been made, may be moved without notice and cannot be amended or debated – so the question is put on it straight away.

 Referral back for further Stage 2 consideration

-2.90 A Bill amended in the further Stage 2 proceedings is re-published and then returns to Stage 3.
+2.94 A Bill amended in the further Stage 2 proceedings is re-published and then returns to Stage 3.
 At least four whole sitting days must elapse between the end of the further Stage 2 proceedings and the resumption of Stage 3 (assuming the Bill has been amended during the further Stage 2 proceedings) (Rule 9.5.3C).
 Stage 3 amendments may again be lodged – but only to those sections and schedules specified in the motion to re-commit or to other parts of the Bill (including the long title) if they are necessary in consequence of amendments made on re-commitment (Rule 9.8.6).
+After any such amendments have been disposed of, the Presiding Officer is again required to make a statement on whether or not, in his or her view, any provision of the Bill relates to a “protected subject-matter”.

 Debate on motion to pass the Bill

-2.91 After proceedings on amendments at Stage 3 are concluded (including any adjourned proceedings under Rule 9.8.5C, and any further Stage 3 proceedings after referral back for further Stage 2 consideration), the Parliament must decide whether to pass the Bill.
+2.95 After proceedings on amendments at Stage 3 are concluded (including any adjourned proceedings under Rule 9.8.5C, and any further Stage 3 proceedings after referral back for further Stage 2 consideration), the Parliament must decide whether to pass the Bill.
 The debate takes place on a motion by the member in charge of the Bill that the Parliament agrees that the Bill be passed.
-Such a motion may be amended, but subject to similar criteria that the Presiding Officer applies in selecting amendments to Stage 1 motions (see paragraphs 2.47 and 2.48 above).
-An amendment to a Stage 3 motion will, therefore, be selected only if—
+Such a motion may be amended, but the Presiding Officer applies similar criteria in selecting amendments as are applied to reasoned amendments to Stage 1 motions (see paragraphs 2.47 and 2.48 above).
+An amendment to a Stage 3 motion will, therefore, be selected only if it would remain clear from the amended motion that the Bill would be passed if the motion were agreed to.

 “As Passed” version